ritchielrez/dotfiles-new/README.md

 to the `dotfiles` alias***.

 Show let's suppose I want to check *status* of this repository, I run `dotfiles status`, instead of `git status`.
 And you have done it!
-You can now, commmit changes to my repository, make pull requests, or just, test it out.
+You can now, commit changes to my repository, make pull requests, or just, test it out.
-Also don't forget to **STAR** this repository!
+Before leaving out, don't forget to **STAR** this repository!
+Thanks for checking out.